-DETENTION (GRADES K-12)
+IN-SCHOOL DETENTION/ BEFORE OR AFTERSCHOOL DETENTION (GRADES K-12)

 Students may be detained for disciplinary purposes at the discretion of the local school principal and professional staff of individual schools.
 Provided a student is detained before or after regular school hours, the student must be given notice of such detention.
 The principal or his/her designee must notify parent/guardian to arrange transportation.
 Students shall not be required to remain before or after school for more than one (1) hour for detention purposes.
 Transported students shall not be given before or after school detention on an involuntary basis without reasonable prior notification to the parents or guardians.
+In-school detention may include time out of non-core subjects for no more than 2 hours in total as the administrator determines.